jross765/JGnuCashLibNTools/gnucash-api/README.md

 * Provided an extensive set of example programs (not generally-usable tools!) in a module of its own.
 Moved the one single example program that was there before into this module.

 ## Planned
-It should go without saying, but the following points are of course subject to change and by no means a promise that they will actually be implemented soon:
+It should go without saying, but the following items are of course subject to change and by no means a promise that they will actually be implemented soon:

-* Methods for buying/selling securities ("commodities") in investment accounts.

 * Invoices and bills: Support more variants, such as choosing the terms of payment or the "tax included" flag for entries.

 * Get rid of ugly code redundancies here and there, esp. in the class `Gnucash(Writable)GenerInvoiceImpl`.

-* Better test case coverage.

 * Configurable values in `Const` class.

-* Possibly some additional high-level helper classes/methods in module "API Extensions" (i.e., wrappers for generating specific variants), e.g. wrappers for:

-  * generating specific variants of invoices/bills,
-  * booking invoice-payment transactions.

-* Possibly taking over other original code from Marcus Wolschon (there are two more packages).

-* Possibly write a set of generally-usable command-line tools for basic handling of reading/writing activities, based on existing set of simple examples (but in a separate module).

 * Last not least: Provide user documentation.